Amazon River | -3.4440357466839027˚S, -60.5613116340732˚W

 She quickly realized what had been portrayed about this part of the world by the media wasn’t authentic to her experiences there.
 She began using Starlink during her trips to document her explorations of these remote places and her interactions with Indigenous Peoples, sharing them to social media in real time.
 Maihara believes “connectivity is a privilege” and hopes this technology becomes more widely available to the local people so they can use their own voice to share their message with the world.

-Internet from space for kids in Tierra Bomba
+Internet from space for students in rural New Mexico

 Residential